 Planning, Institutional Effectiveness, and Accreditation Committee (PIEAC)

-This committee leads the development of the College goals, initiatives, programs, and projects.
+This committee leads the development of College goals, initiatives, programs, and projects, and makes recommendations to the President through College Council regarding college priorities and budget allocations.

 Although most requests and information may come from the Program Review Committee, the Wings, the Office of the President, or any group or individual may advocate to PIEAC for their program or project.

 Budget Process

-The Budget Committee relies on prioritization that is established by PIEAC to match funding for programs, initiatives, projects, and services.
+The Budget Committee relies on prioritization that is established by PIEAC to match funding for programs, initiatives, projects, and services with available financial resources.